ashthomasweb/template--lumberjack/README.md

 * Remove WET replace() work in /blog.ejs.

 ## Known Issues
-* Instagram slider needs a js position helper function.
+* Instagram slider needs a position helper function.
 Fast-clicking results in partial photo's being displayed.
 * Browser issue: event.path is not supported in Firefox, Edge, or IE. However, the main blog intro uses event.path to find parent elements and apply hover effect on mouseover of entire element.

 ## Status